becastil/reporting-and-survey-web-app/README.md

 - Ensure demo flags (`DEMO_MODE`, `SKIP_AUTH`, `ENABLE_DEMO_MODE`) are NOT enabled in Production.
 - Redeploy with a clean build (`vercel --prod`).
 - Smoke test public and protected routes as above.
+ - Confirm logs show no “@clerk/backend: Missing publishableKey”.

+## 🧪 Test Plan (Clerk)

+### Local
+- Copy `.env.example` → `.env.local` and provide real Clerk values for:
+  - `CLERK_PUBLISHABLE_KEY`, `CLERK_SECRET_KEY`, `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY`.
+- Run `npm run dev` and verify:
+  - Public pages load without auth; protected pages enforce auth (unless local Demo Mode is enabled).
+  - Client bundle does not contain secrets: `grep -R "CLERK_SECRET_KEY" .next/static` → no results.

+### Production (Vercel)
+- Set the three Clerk env vars in Production.
+- Ensure demo flags are disabled in Production.
+- Deploy, then verify:
+  - No “Missing publishableKey” in runtime logs.
+  - `/api/health` → 200.
+  - `/api/whoami` → 401 when signed out; 200 with user info when signed in.
+  - Public and protected routes behave as expected when signed out/in.

+## 🧪 Demo Mode (Local Only)

+- Optional flags for local demos: `DEMO_MODE=true`, `SKIP_AUTH=true`, `ENABLE_DEMO_MODE=true`.
+- Demo bypass is honored only in non-production.
+- Do not enable these in Vercel Production.

 ## 🧪 Test Plan